 Accreditation bodies insist on a single level of service since, otherwise, a laboratory might use its accreditation to attract the work and then offer an inferior and cheaper service.
 Yet, it is possible to be accredited for the same calibration or test to various levels of accuracy, but it is difficult to see any advantage in this in most cases.

-The policy statement should be comprised of the name, position, and signature of an appropriate representative of the senior management body.
+The policy statement should be comprised of the name, position, and signature of the senior management body.
 The chief executive is the ideal person for this task because he or she will explicitly give authority to the quality manager and laboratory manager to implement and operate the quality system.

 It should be followed by a reference to any accreditations held by your laboratory.
 A reference to an appendix containing the scope of accreditation or the scope must be included as well.